mauriciopoppe/blog/site/content/notes/computer-graphics/transformation-matrices/combining-transformations.md

 title: "Combining Matrix Transformations"
 date: 2016-02-10 21:13:17
 summary: |
-  Taking multiple matrices each encoding a single transformations and combining them is how we transform vectors between different spaces.
-This article creating a transformation matrix that combines a  rotation followed by a translation, a translation followed by a rotation and creating transformation matrices to transform between different coordinate systems.
+  Taking multiple matrices, each encoding a single transformation, and combining them is how we transform vectors between different spaces.
+This article covers creating a transformation matrix that combines a rotation followed by a translation, a translation followed by a rotation, and creating transformation matrices to transform between different coordinate systems.
 image: /images/scaling-rotation-translation.png
 tags: ["computer graphics", "transformation matrix", "linear algebra"]
 libraries: ["math"]